Huge plans are afoot for Moiwa Ski Resort, the one-resort mountain right alongside the main four-resort Niseko United mountain of Mt Annupuri.

 Meanwhile the new mountain base is likely to include restaurants, a café, retail and family facilities, and adjoin a 4-star hotel (believed to be operated by Marriot) as well as two adventure hotels – a new concept that is being developed and to be launched soon.

-Aman’s hotels and villa residences will be located nearby on a gradually sloping forested hillside just off to the side of the resort.
-Each of the 31 residences is believed to be about 800sqm – larger than most of Niseko’s most prestigious chalets – and include outdoor onsen (hot spring) baths.
+Nearby on a gradually sloping forested hillside just off to the side of the resort, a precinct with linked 5-star luxury hotel and villa residences is planned.
+There are believed to be 31 residences of about 800sqm – larger than most of Niseko’s most prestigious chalets – and include outdoor onsen (hot spring) baths.

 The vision for the resort is to turn it into a vibrant family-friendly resort in the mould of Whistler and other international ski resorts that have managed to attract significant visitation in all seasons.
 In summer hiking, running and mountain bike trails would connect the base and peak of the mountain.
 Tree trekking, zip lines, summer tubing and other family-friendly indoor and outdoor activities would create energy and activity in the non-ski seasons, with retail and restaurants to support.